autopilot-rs/autopy-legacy/README.markdown

 ## Closing & API Reference

-Hope you enjoy using pydroid!
-For a more in depth overview, I've attempted to make the [API Reference](http://msanders.com/pydroid/documentation/api-reference) as complete and approachable as possible.
+Hope you enjoy using autopy!
+For a more in depth overview, I've attempted to make the [API Reference](http://msanders.com/autopy/documentation/api-reference) as complete and approachable as possible.

-<div id="pydroid-license"></div>
+<div id="autopy-license"></div>

 ## License

-<div id="pydroid-license-summary"></div>
+<div id="autopy-license-summary"></div>

 ### Summary

-Pydroid (the software) is licensed under the terms of the MIT license.
+AutoPy (the software) is licensed under the terms of the MIT license.

-The documentation for Pydroid is licensed under the terms of the FreeBSD Documentation License.
+The documentation for AutoPy is licensed under the terms of the FreeBSD Documentation License.

 These licenses are both very liberal and permit nearly anything, including using the code in other projects (as long as credit is given).

-<div id="pydroid-mit-license"></div>
+<div id="autopy-mit-license"></div>

 ### MIT License